(Mediterranean Anemia; Thalassemia Major and Minor)

 (See also Overview of Hemolytic Anemia.)

 Thalassemia is a hemoglobinopathy that is among the most common inherited disorders of hemoglobin production.
-It results from unbalanced Hb synthesis caused by decreased production of at least one globin polypeptide chain (beta, alpha, gamma, delta).
+The normal adult hemoglobin molecule (Hb A) consists of 2 pairs of chains designated alpha and beta.
+Normal adult blood also contains ≤ 2.5% Hb A2 (composed of alpha and delta chains) and < 2% hemoglobin F (fetal hemoglobin), which has gamma chains in the place of beta chains Thalassemia results from unbalanced hemoglobin synthesis caused by decreased production of at least one globin polypeptide chain (beta, alpha, gamma, delta).

 Beta-delta-thalassemia is a less common form of beta-thalassemia in which production of both the delta chain as well as the beta chain is impaired.
 These mutations may be heterozygous or homozygous.

-Clinical features of thalassemias are similar but vary in severity depending on the amount of normal Hb present.
+Clinical features of thalassemias are similar but vary in severity depending on the amount of normal hemoglobin present.

-Patients with a single alpha + allele are clinically normal (silent carriers).
+Patients with a single alpha + allele (alpha/alpha;alpha/--) are clinically normal and are called silent carriers.

-Heterozygotes with defects in 2 of the 4 genes (either two alpha + alleles or one alpha 0 allele) tend to develop mild to moderate microcytic anemia but no symptoms.
-These patients have alpha thalassemia trait.
+Heterozygotes with defects in 2 of the 4 genes such as two alpha + alleles (alpha/--;alpha/--) or one alpha 0 allele (alpha/alpha;--/--) tend to develop mild to moderate microcytic anemia but no symptoms.
+These patients have alpha-thalassemia trait.

-Defects in 3 of the 4 genes (coinheritance of both alpha + and alpha 0) severely impair alpha-chain production, resulting in the formation of tetramers of excess beta-chains (Hb H) or, in infancy, gamma-chains (Bart’s Hb).
+Defects in 3 of the 4 genes caused by coinheritance of both alpha + and alpha 0 (alpha/--;--/--) severely impair alpha-chain production.
+This results in the formation of tetramers of excess beta-chains termed Hb H or, in infancy, gamma-chains termed Bart’s hemoglobin.
 Patients with Hb H disease often have symptomatic hemolytic anemia and splenomegaly.

-Defects in all 4 genes (two alpha 0 alleles) is a lethal condition in utero (hydrops fetalis), because Hb that lacks alpha chains does not transport oxygen.
+Defects in all 4 genes via two alpha 0 alleles (--/--;--/--) is a lethal condition in utero (hydrops fetalis), because hemoglobin that lacks alpha chains does not transport oxygen.

 In beta-thalassemia, clinical phenotypes are classified into 3 groups based on the degree to which beta globin production is impaired:

-Beta-thalassemia minor (trait) occurs in heterozygotes, who are usually asymptomatic with mild to moderate microcytic anemia.
+Beta-thalassemia minor (trait) occurs in heterozygotes (beta/beta + or beta/beta 0), who are usually asymptomatic with mild to moderate microcytic anemia.
+This phenotype may also occur in mild cases of beta +/beta +.

-Beta-thalassemia intermedia causes a variable clinical picture that is intermediate between thalassemia major or minor.
+Beta-thalassemia intermedia is a variable clinical picture that is intermediate between thalassemia major or minor, caused by inheritance of 2 beta thalassemia alleles (beta +/beta 0 or severe cases of beta +/beta +).

-Beta-thalassemia major (or Cooley anemia) occurs in homozygotes or compound heterozygotes (containing a beta 0 allele) and results from severe beta globin deficiency.
+Beta-thalassemia major (or Cooley anemia) occurs in homozygotes (beta 0/beta 0) or severe compound heterozygotes (beta 0/beta +) and results from severe beta globin deficiency.
 These patients develop severe anemia and bone marrow hyperactivity.
-Beta-thalassemia major manifests by age 1 to 2 yr with symptoms of severe anemia and transfusional and absorptive iron overload.
+Beta-thalassemia major manifests by age 1 to 2 years with symptoms of severe anemia and transfusional and absorptive iron overload.
 Patients are jaundiced, and leg ulcers and cholelithiasis occur (as in sickle cell disease).
 Splenomegaly, often massive, is common.
-Splenic sequestration may develop, accelerating destruction of transfused normal RBCs.
+Splenic sequestration may develop, accelerating destruction of transfused normal red blood cells.
 Bone marrow hyperactivity causes thickening of the cranial bones and malar eminences.
 Long bone involvement predisposes to pathologic fractures and impairs growth, possibly delaying or preventing puberty.

 With iron overload, iron deposits in heart muscle may cause heart failure.
 Hepatic siderosis is typical, leading to functional impairment and cirrhosis.
 Iron chelation is usually necessary.

 Thalassemia trait is commonly detected when routine peripheral blood smear and complete blood count show microcytic anemia and elevated red cell count.
-If desired, the diagnosis of beta thalassemia trait can be confirmed with quantitative Hb studies.
-No intervention is needed.
+If desired, the diagnosis of beta thalassemia trait can be confirmed with quantitative hemoglobin studies.
+No intervention is needed; in women, anemia can be worsened by pregnancy.

 More severe thalassemias are suspected in patients with a family history, suggestive symptoms or signs, or microcytic hemolytic anemia.
 If thalassemias are suspected, laboratory tests for microcytic and hemolytic anemias and quantitative hemoglobin studies are done.
 Serum bilirubin, iron, and ferritin levels are increased.

-In alpha-thalassemias, the percentages of Hb F and Hb A2 are generally normal, and the diagnosis of single or double gene defect thalassemias may be carried out with newer genetic tests and often is one of exclusion of other causes of microcytic anemia.
+In alpha-thalassemias, the percentages of Hb F and Hb A2 are generally normal, and the diagnosis of single or double gene defect thalassemias may be carried out with newer genetic tests.
+The diagnosis often is one of exclusion of other causes of microcytic anemia.

-In beta-thalassemia major, anemia is severe, often with Hb ≤ 6 g/dL.
-RBC count is elevated relative to Hb because the cells are very microcytic.
-The blood smear is virtually diagnostic, with many nucleated erythroblasts; target cells; small, pale RBCs; and punctate and diffuse basophilia.
+In beta-thalassemia major, anemia is severe, often with hemoglobin ≤ 6 g/dL (≤ 60 g/L).
+Red blood cell count is elevated relative to hemoglobin because the cells are very microcytic.
+The blood smear is virtually diagnostic, with many nucleated erythroblasts; target cells; small, pale red blood cells; and punctate and diffuse basophilia.

-Hb H disease can be diagnosed by demonstrating the fast-migrating Hb H or Bart’s fractions on Hb electrophoresis.
+Hb H disease can be diagnosed by demonstrating the fast-migrating Hb H or Bart’s fractions on hemoglobin electrophoresis.
 The specific molecular defect can be characterized but does not alter the clinical approach.

-Recombinant DNA approaches of gene mapping (particularly the PCR) have become standard for prenatal diagnosis and genetic counseling.
+Recombinant DNA approaches of gene mapping (particularly polymerase chain reaction [PCR]) have become standard for prenatal diagnosis and genetic counseling.

 If bone marrow examination is done for anemia (eg, to exclude other causes), it shows marked erythroid hyperplasia.
 X-rays done for other reasons in patients with beta-thalassemia major show changes due to chronic bone marrow hyperactivity.
 The skull may show cortical thinning, widened diploic space, a sun-ray appearance of the trabeculae, and a granular or ground-glass appearance.
 The long bones may show cortical thinning, marrow space widening, and areas of osteoporosis.
 The vertebral bodies may have a granular or ground-glass appearance.
 The phalanges may appear rectangular or biconvex.

-Hb H disease: splenectomy may be helpful if anemia is severe or splenomegaly is present.
+In Hb H disease, splenectomy may be helpful if anemia is severe or splenomegaly is present.

 Allogeneic stem cell transplantation is the only curative option and should be considered in all patients.

-Thalassemias result from decreased production of at least one globin polypeptide chain (beta, alpha, gamma, delta); the resultant abnormal RBCs are microcytic, often abnormally shaped, and prone to hemolysis (causing anemia).
+Thalassemias result from decreased production of at least one globin polypeptide chain (beta, alpha, gamma, delta); the resultant abnormal red blood cells are microcytic, often abnormally shaped, and prone to hemolysis (causing anemia).

-Splenomegaly, often massive, is common and can result in splenic sequestration that accelerates destruction of RBCs (including transfused ones).
+Splenomegaly, often massive, is common and can result in splenic sequestration that accelerates destruction of red blood cells (including transfused ones).

 Iron overload is common because of increased absorption (due to defective erythropoiesis) and frequent transfusions.